Alex-Sand-0/gobsandgods/_mobs/trollsarmies.md

 ---

 This page list some mobs you may encounter in Gobs and Gods.
 It has been auto-generated from our code and contains data to help us better balance the available mobs.

-## Trollanoux the Executioner's band
+## Trollillet the Executioner's band
 ```
 Butchurgeon_GrandMaster_Trolls:1-1,Executioner_GrandMaster_Trolls:1-1,Squire_Master_Trolls:7-11,Archer_Master_Trolls:3-5,Spearman_Expert_Trolls:4-7,Squire_Expert_Trolls:1-2,Archer_Expert_Trolls:1-2,Undertaker_Master_Trolls:1-3,HornedDuck:1-3;tags:Army;factions:Trolls
 ```